Vettabase/docker-mysql-old/README.md

 on any Linux distribution.
 We don't want to make the repository bloat by adding distro-specific packages.

+You can pull the image from DockerHub.
+See [VettaDock](https://hub.docker.com/r/vettadock/mysql-old).

 Support for images and containers created from this repository is available at [Vettabase](https://vettabase.com).